RedisLabs/redislabs-docs/content/rdi/write-behind/configuration-guide.md

 ### SQL Server authentication

-To use SQL Authentication mode, create a SQL user with login credentials, and then assign the necessary permissions to that user for the target database.
+To use SQL Authentication mode, create a SQL user with login credentials and then assign the necessary permissions for the target database to that user.

 ```yaml
 connections: